melanieganz/MoCoProject/ChildrenHeadMotionMRI/README.md

 # Characterisation of children's head motion for Magnetic Resonance Imaging with and without general anaesthesia

-Manuscript submitted to Physics in Medicine and Biology, preprint uploaded to PsyArXiv: https://psyarxiv.com/qvfkb
+Manuscript submitted to Frontiers in Radiology - Neuroradiology, preprint uploaded to PsyArXiv: https://psyarxiv.com/qvfkb

 ## Code used for analysing the data:
 * `Matrix_Extraction.ipynb`: calculates and saves the transformation matrices for each time point in RAS space